s884812/PPVSWA/README.txt

 The original author "avastmsx" abandon to maintain this project.
 After I asked him that let me keep maintain this great project, he said yes.
 So, you can visit this project at github now.(original hosted in googlecode)
 You can visit this project at https://github.com/s884812/PPVSWA what's new in this version:
-1.fix a css exploit.
-When member posts their register information, if attacker uses javascript, it will not be filter.
+1.fix a xss exploit.
+When member posts their register information, if attacker uses javascript, it will not be filtered.
 2.using bootstrap.
 3.add change password function.